 CI Tools — The Continuous Integration engine, like AWS CodePipeline, is informed that the latest code in the repository is ready for deployment, and executes the build scripts through AWS CodeBuild.
 The purpose of the build process is to create an application installation bundle or, for example, a Docker image.

-Update Scripts – These custom scripts run after the application code is deployed, making various post-deployment changes such as updating the database schema.
+Update Scripts – These custom scripts run after the application code is deployed, making post-deployment changes such as updating the database schema.

 AWS Elastic Beanstalk — An API call, such as one initiated by AWS Lambda, is made to AWS Elastic Beanstalk, a service that assists in the deployment and scaling of an environment based on need.
 Elastic Beanstalk then updates the instances and containers in the cluster.
 Once done, the new version of the application is deployed into the new environment and all database connections are re-routed to the new database.